 - it provides the Board of Directors with a preliminary opinion concerning the carrying out of the duties assigned to the Board pursuant to the Code as regards internal control and risk management.
-This opinion is non-binding in the case of decisions relating to the appointment, termination and remuneration of the head of internal audit and the resources to be made available to him/her; - it assesses, in conjunction with the manager responsible for preparing the company's accounting statements and the independent auditors, whether the accounting principles are being correctly and uniformly applied in the preparation of the consolidated financial statements; - it expresses opinions, at the request of the relevant executive Director, on specific aspects relating to identifying the main business risks; - it examines periodic reports intended to assess the internal control and risk management system, and those of particular significance prepared by internal audit; - it monitors the autonomy, adequacy, effectiveness and efficiency of internal audit; - where the need arises, it asks the internal audit function to carry out checks on specific operational areas, providing appropriate communication of this to the Chairman of the Board of Statutory Auditors; - it reports to the Board of Directors at least twice a year, when the annual and half-yearly financial statements are approved, on activities carried out and on the adequacy of the internal control system; - it identifies relevant persons pursuant to article 114 of the TUF, as stipulated by the Internal Dealing Procedure.

-- pursuant to the Related Party Procedure, it expresses a non-binding opinion as to whether it is in the interests of the Company to carry out transactions of minor significance, as well as on the general suitability and probity of the related terms and conditions.
+This opinion is non-binding in the case of decisions relating to the appointment, termination and remuneration of the Head of Internal Audit and the resources made available to him/her; - it assesses, in conjunction with the manager responsible for drawing up the company's accounting statements and the independent auditors, whether the accounting principles are being correctly and uniformly applied in the preparation of the consolidated financial statements; - it expresses opinions, at the request of the relevant executive Director, on specific aspects relating to the identification of the main business risks; - it examines periodic reports that assess the internal control and risk management system, and those of particular importance prepared by the internal audit function; - it monitors the autonomy, adequacy, effectiveness and efficiency of internal audit; - where the need arises, it asks the internal audit function to carry out checks on specific operational areas, and notifies the Chairman of the Board of Statutory Auditors of this; - it reports to the Board of Directors at least twice a year, when the annual financial statements and half-yearly report are approved, on activities carried out and on the adequacy of the internal control system; - it identifies relevant persons pursuant to Article 114 of the TUF, as stipulated by the Internal Dealing Procedure; - pursuant to the Related Party Procedure, it expresses a non-binding view as to whether it is in the interests of the Company to carry out transactions of minor significance, as well as on the substantive suitability and probity of the related terms and conditions.